rafaeleiki/rafaeleiki/README.md

 I'm a brazilian developer with experience in entrepreneurship and research in Human-Computer Interaction.
 I love creating new interactive experiences for users.

-- 🖥️ I'm working at [LiftVentures](https://www.liftventures.com/) as a Senior Software Engineer.
+- 🖥️ I'm working at [LiftVentures](https://www.liftventures.com/) as a Software Engineering Manager.
 - 👯 I’m always down to help people with whatever I can!
 Hit me up.
 - 😄 He/him